The 5 Best Meats to Eat—and 2 to Avoid

 There’s one main tip that will make choosing what cut of meat to eat much easier.

 Hamburgers, hot dogs, and chicken fingers are some all-American meat products—but they’re not your best choices when it comes to meat.
 But you don’t have to cut out all meat to be healthy, according to Kris Sollid, RD, Senior Director, Nutrition Communications at the International Food Information Council Foundation.
 That protein meat provides is useful: “Meat can be part of a healthy diet just as a healthy diet can be meatless,” he says.
 “Whether you choose to eat meat or not is up to you.”
-It’s a key source of vitamins and minerals like B12, magnesium and iron.
+It’s a key source of vitamins and minerals like B12 and iron.
 Malina Linkas Malkani, RDN, media spokesperson for the Academy of Nutrition and Dietetics, recommends balance when it comes to mat servings—most Americans eat more than they need.
 Malkani suggests filling a quarter of your plate with meat and the rest with cooked vegetables, whole grains, and other plant-based foods for a balanced meal.

 Best overall: Lean cuts of meat

 The overwhelming consensus from registered dietitians is to look for lean cuts of meat.
 Opt for servings that deliver less than 10 grams of total fat, and 4.5 grams or less of saturated fat, which is about 3.5 ounces (think: deck of cards size).
 Malkani, also the creator of the Wholitarian ™Lifestyle, recommends trimming away any excess fat or skin as well as grilling, boiling, or roasting the meat to reduce the saturated fat content, too.
 Here are 7 things that happen when you don’t eat enough protein.